208: Lost Continent

 Vitalis is a line of men’s hair-care products: hair spray, tonic, etc. In the 1940s and ’50s the tonic was especially popular for slicking the hair back in a socially conservative fashion.

-Guys, this kind of reminds me of a movie I once saw about two guys crash in a jungle and ... –Shhh. –I wish we could have a charbroiled hamburger sandwich and some French fried potatoes. –That’s what I’m talking about.
+Guys, this kind of reminds me of a movie I once saw about two guys who crashed in a jungle and ... –Shhh. –I wish we could have a charbroiled hamburger sandwich and some French fried potatoes. –That’s what I’m talking about.

 A reference to Show 203, Jungle Goddess.